apetrone/gemini/codestyle.md

 #### Source Code Style:

+- Please note: Code Style guidelines are currently under development and the code is also in a transitional state.
+It will take a bit of time to transition everything over.

 - No extraneous whitespace.

-	This is a major change from my last style so it will take a bit of time to transition everything over.

 	In summary, this is the old way:
 	```c